kcl-lang/cli/README.md

 ## Introduction

-`kcl` is the KCL package manager. `KCL CLI` downloads your KCL package's dependencies, compiles your KCL packages, makes packages, and uploads them to the kcl package registry.
+`kcl` is a command-line interface that includes language core features, IDE features, package management tools, community integration, and other tools.

 ## Installation